contributor-assistant/github-action/README.md

 1. decentralized data storage
 1. fully integrated within github environment
 1. no User Interface is required
-1. contributors can sign the CLA by just posting a Pull Request comment
+1. contributors can sign the CLA or DCO by just posting a Pull Request comment
 1. signatures will be stored in a file inside the repository or in a remote repository
 1. signatures can also be stored inside a private repository
 1. versioning of signatures